j98222/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-2.Filling in all of the missing values in the dataset.And Create a new dataset that is equal to the original dataset but with the missing data filled in
+2. Filling in all of the missing values in the dataset.And Create a new dataset that is equal to the original dataset but with the missing data filled in

 ```r
 new_data <- raw_data